spencerv86/project-2/README.md

 [Licenses](#Licenses)

 # About
-This app will allow users to add garments in their closets for cataloging.
-Users are also able to add selected garments to outfits and then view those outfits.
-Our app will help users catalogue their clothes and allow them to view the entire contents of their closet
+Promethium is an app that allows users to add garments in their closets for cataloguing.
+After adding a garment to the database, they can then add specific garments to saved outfits that are easily accessible.
+Our app will help users catalogue their clothes and assist them in viewing the entire contents of their closet with ease.

 ## Installation

-Users will navigate to the deployed link to access the application
+If you would like to see the site in action, the deployed and functional site can be found on Heroku here: <https://secure-shelf-39463.herokuapp.com/>.

+Alternatively, if you would like to inspect the code and install locally, please begin by forking the repository and downloading to your own computer.
+You will need to run ```npm install``` but no other installations will be necessary.
+Create the database ```promethium_db``` in your mySQL server and edit the development password in your ```config.json``` file.
 ## Usage
-Users will be able to view their closets, view their created outfits, and add garments to their closets from the main page.
-## Test Instructions
-Coming soon!
+To use the app, visit the [deployed site on Heroku](https://secure-shelf-39463.herokuapp.com/).
+Once you've arrived, you can click on the ```Add Garment``` button to begin adding to your closet.
+Make sure you fill out all of the required inputs and then save to your closet.

+Once saved, all of your garments are accessible under the ```View Closet``` button.Here, you can see all garments that you've created and sort them by type (hat, shirt, outerwear, etc.).
+You can also use the buttons to the side of each garment listed to edit, delete or add to an outfit.
+The edit button will redirect you to a separate page but don't worry, your outfit in progress will be waiting for you when you return.

+Once you've chosen all of your individual garments, you can name and save your outfit and view it under the ```View Outfits``` button.
+This will take you to another page displaying all the outfits you've saved.
+Simply clicking on the desired outfit will then display all of the individual garments that you saved.
 ## Contributing
 Please reach out to one of the collaborators via Github to propose any new changes.

 ## Questions
-You can find Spencer on [GitHub](https://www.github.com/SpencerV86) You can reach me by email also at Coming Soon!
+You can find Spencer on [GitHub](https://www.github.com/spencerv86) You can reach me by email also at spencer.vaughan@gmail.com!

-You can find Andre on [GitHub](https://www.github.com/AndreDiop) You can reach me by email also at itsjustandre@gmail.com You can find Derrick on [GitHub](https://www.github.com/) You can reach me by email also at Coming Soon!
+You can find Andre on [GitHub](https://www.github.com/AndreDiop) You can reach me by email also at itsjustandre@gmail.com

-You can find us on [GitHub](https://www.github.com/) You can reach me by email also at Coming Soon!
+You can find Derrick on [GitHub](https://www.github.com/derrickhardison) You can reach me by email also at Coming Soon!

+You can find Eid on [GitHub](https://github.com/alsharifnahas) You can reach me by email also at Alsharifeid@gmail.com!

 ## License
 This project is covered under the following